GlassBricks/typed-factorio/definitions/README.md

 ### Table or array types

-For table or array types (e.g. Position), there also are types such as `PositionTable` and `PositionArray` types that refer to the table or array form specifically.
+For table or array types (e.g. Position), there also are types such as `PositionTable` and `PositionArray` that refer to the table or array form specifically.

 ### LuaGuiElement